-In order to perform shape optimization, Fun3D must be provided with a set of design variables describing the geometric shape of the configuration.
-Fun3D is currently set up to interface directly with geometry parameterizations provided by MASSOUD [36], Bandaids [37], or SculptorTM.
+In order to perform shape optimization, FUN3D must be provided with a set of design variables describing the geometric shape of the configuration.
+FUN3D is currently set up to interface directly with geometry parameterizations provided by MASSOUD [36], Bandaids [37], or SculptorTM.
 MASSOUD and Bandaids are software packages developed by Jamshid Samareh of NASA Langley.
-Users may request copies of these packages on the NASA Software Catalog website; tutorial information for these tools is available on the Fun3D website.
+Users may contact Fun3D-Support@lists.nasa.gov for copies of the software; tutorial information for these tools is available on the FUN3D website.
 These packages allow the user to parameterize completely arbitrary shapes using a free-form deformation technique.
 The packages are very efficient, robust, and also provide analytic Jacobians of the parameterization, which are necessary for Fun3D-based design.
-SculptorTM is a popular commercial package developed by Optimal Solutions and also provides the necessary data for Fun3Dbased design.
+SculptorTM is a popular commercial package developed by Optimal Solutions and also provides the necessary data for FUN3Dbased design.
 Note that any combination of parameterizations based on these tools may be used within the context of a single optimization.
 For example, the planform of a wing or tail surface may be best treated using MASSOUD, while Bandaids or SculptorTM may be most appropriate for a wing-body fillet region or a feature such as a fuselage protuberance.
 Finally, the user may also use a parameterization scheme of their choosing; see section section 9.3.4 for further details.